-1. Mr. Joel Parker, former Special Assistant to the President and National Vice President of the Transportation Communications International Union (TCU)/IAM, has been appointed to serve a new term on the Board pursuant to Section 15(j)(3)(A)(ii)(I) of the Railroad Retirement Act of 1974 (the "Act") as amended by Public Law 107-90, the Railroad Retirement and Survivors' Improvement Act of 2001.
-Mr. Parker's new term commences on February 1, 2020 and will expire on January 31, 2023.
+Mr. Joel Parker, former Special Assistant to the President and National Vice President of the Transportation Communications International Union (TCU)/IAM, has been appointed to serve a new term on the Board pursuant to Section 15(j)(3)(A)(ii)(I) of the Railroad Retirement Act of 1974 (the "Act") as amended by Public Law 107-90, the Railroad Retirement and Survivors' Improvement Act of 2001.
+Mr. Parker's new term commences on February 1, 2023 and will expire on January 31, 2026.
 In accepting his appointment, Mr. Parker has agreed to discharge his duties with respect to the assets of the Trust solely in the interests of the Railroad Retirement Board and, through it, the participants and beneficiaries of the programs funded under the Railroad Retirement Act.
 Enclosed for your reference is a copy of the Acceptance by Trustee by which Mr. Parker formally accepted his appointment to the Board.

-- 2. Ms. Mary S. Jones, former Vice President and Treasurer of Union Pacific Corporation, has been appointed to serve a new term on the Board pursuant to Section 15(j)(3)(A)(ii)(II) of the Act.
-Ms. Jones's term commences on February 1, 2020 and will expire on January 31, 2023.
-In accepting her appointment, Ms. Jones has agreed to discharge her duties with respect to the assets of the Trust solely in the interests of the Railroad Retirement Board and, through it, the participants and beneficiaries of the programs funded under the Railroad Retirement Act.
-Enclosed for your reference is a copy of the Acceptance by Trustee by which Ms. Jones formally accepted her appointment to the Board. - 3.
-Mr. William F. Quinn, former chairman and founder of American Beacon Advisors, has been appointed to serve a new term on the Board pursuant to Section 15(j)(3)(A)(ii)(III) of the Railroad Retirement Act of 1974 (the "Act") as amended by Public Law 107-90, the Railroad Retirement and Survivors' Improvement Act of 2001.
-Mr. Quinn's new term commences on February 1, 2020 and will expire on January 31, 2023.
-In accepting his appointment, Mr. Quinn has agreed to discharge his duties with respect to the assets of the Trust solely in the interests of the Railroad Retirement Board and, through it, the participants and beneficiaries of the programs funded under the Railroad Retirement Act.
-Enclosed for your reference is a copy of the Acceptance by Trustee by which Mr. Quinn formally accepted his appointment to the Board.
+- 2. Ms. Beth Miller, Treasurer of BNSF Railway Company, has been appointed to serve a term on the Board pursuant to Section 15(j)(3)(A)(ii)(II) of the Act.
+Ms. Miller's term commences on February 1, 2023 and will expire on January 31, 2026.
+In accepting her appointment, Ms. Miller has agreed to discharge her duties with respect to the assets of the Trust solely in the interests of the Railroad Retirement Board and, through it, the participants and beneficiaries of the programs funded under the Railroad Retirement Act.
+Enclosed for your reference is a copy of the Acceptance by Trustee by which Ms. Miller formally accepted her appointment to the Board. - 3.
+Mr. Douglas J. Brown, Senior Vice President and Chief Investment Officer of Exelon Corporation, has been appointed to serve a new term on the Board pursuant to Section 15(j)(3)(A)(ii)(III) of the Railroad Retirement Act of 1974 (the "Act") as amended by Public Law 107-90, the Railroad Retirement and Survivors' Improvement Act of 2001.
+Mr. Brown's new term commences on February 1, 2023 and will expire on January 31, 2026.
+In accepting his appointment, Mr. Brown has agreed to discharge his duties with respect to the assets of the Trust solely in the interests of the Railroad Retirement Board and, through it, the participants and beneficiaries of the programs funded under the Railroad Retirement Act.
+Enclosed for your reference is a copy of the Acceptance by Trustee by which Mr. Brown formally accepted his appointment to the Board.